LOA-Labs/Decentralized-Blockchain-Governance/intro.md

-# LOA Labs’ Best Practices and Key Components of Decentralized Blockchain Governance

 ## I. Introduction (Why?)

+**Best Practices and Key Components of Decentralized Blockchain Governance**

 Digital governance is in and of itself a core innovative product brought into existence by Web3 technology.
 The creation of guidelines and a knowledgebase of best practices around governance may serve as a valuable resource for Web3 communities and stakeholders.